bitcoin/bitcoin/INSTALL.md

-Building vBitcoin
+Building BTCSQ
 ================

-See doc/build-*.md for instructions on building the various elements of the vBitcoin Core reference implementation of vBitcoin.
+See doc/build-*.md for instructions on building the various elements of the BTCSQ Core reference implementation of BTCSQ.